xabra/rust_language_reference/Rust Cheatsheet.md

 ## Functions

+- Function bodies are made up of a series of _statements_, optionally ending in an _expression_.
-Functions can appear in the code in any order.
+- Functions can appear in the code in any order.
 They do not need to be defined before use.

 ```rust
 fn main() {                // Code entry point is always the main() function